dotMargui/margarida/content/post/dalahast/index.md

 ---
-title: Dalahäst store, Gamla Stan
+title: Dalahästar store, Gamla Stan
 subtitle: I'll be adding more content soon!

 # Summary for listings and search engines